durban24k/ToDoList/README.md

 Have NODE.JS installed.

-Download/Clone the files from the repository
-In the command line(cmd) to install the dependencies execute : npm install
+Download/Clone the files from the repository in the folder where you have downloaded the files open a command line terminal In the command line(cmd) to install the dependencies execute : npm install

 Execute: node app.js